phansch/screenshot-streamer/README.md

     rake jasmine

-Open [localhost:8888](localhost:8888) in your browser to run the tests.
+Open [localhost:8888](localhost:8888) in your browser to run the frontend tests.

 ### Setting credentials